 Design and Construction

 The Elite 800s come out of the gate with a surprisingly minimalist aesthetic.
-As opposed to the overinflated trend of gaming headsets, the Elite 800s have clean lines and design that make them stick out from the crowd.
+As opposed to the overinflated trend of gaming headsets, the Elite 800s have clean lines and designs that make them stick out from the crowd.

 Unfortunately, being the highest pair of headphones that Turtle Beach offers, I was disappointed to see a predominantly plastic frame.
 There are a few metal accent pieces, but the rest of the body is constructed from plastic.